egnawake/screen-space-shadows/README.md

 be in shadow.
 The render pipeline must include a pass for generating the depth buffer required by the algorithm.

-## Issues

-- Crash when setting `phong_pp_sss` and `phong_pp` shaders on different materials at the same time
-- Can't see any effect from screen space shadows unless the camera is very close to an object
-- Crash when trying to add environment lighting

 ## References

 - [Inside Bend: Screen Space Shadows](https://www.bendstudio.com/blog/inside-bend-screen-space-shadows/)